stroudafk/disassembler/README.md

 - [ ] user can type custom location or use google autocomplete to add location to posts

 **Optional Nice-to-have Features**
+- [ ] add animation for processes that may take a while
+- [ ] add transition animation to smooth out abrupt changes

 Users can:
 - [ ] download output file
 - [ ] click on an instruction type to see more info